netscaler/netscaler-k8s-ingress-controller/docs/troubleshooting/troubleshooting.md

 3. If the annotation does not exist `feature-node-watch`  might not work for OVN CNI.
 In that case, you must manually configure the static routes on Citrix ADC VPX.

+**Problem 2**:
-Problem: While using OpenShift-sdn CNI feature-node-watch is not adding correct routes
+While using OpenShift-sdn CNI feature-node-watch is not adding correct routes

-Description: Citrix ingress controller looks for the Hostsubnet CRD for fetching the necessary details to add the static routes.
+**Description**: Citrix ingress controller looks for the Hostsubnet CRD for fetching the necessary details to add the static routes.

-Workaround:
+**Workaround**:

 1. Make sure that following RBAC permission is provided to Citrix ingress controller along with  `route.openshift.io` for Citrix ingress controller to run in the OpenShift environment with SDN CNI.